Disappearance of Trevaline Evans: Subsequent events

 The case was re-examined in 2010 on the 20th anniversary of Evans's disappearance.
 In September 2011 it was reported that police were looking into a possible connection between Evans's disappearance and a convicted serial killer named Robin Ligus.
 Ligus served a life sentence for the murders of three men in 1994, and died in 2022.
 In January 2012, however, police ruled out any possible connection.

 Apparent sightings of Evans have been reported in London, France (with Interpol investigating the assumed sighting there), and a remote town in Australia.
 In 1992, woodland in the World’s End area was searched after a tip off from someone claiming to be a 'spiritualist medium'.
 In 1993, police sniffer dogs searched a canal bank near Llangollen after a woman wrote to police stating that she had been ‘overwhelmed’ by a feeling that Trevaline was nearby.

 No money was ever taken from her bank account indicating to police that she may have been abducted and murdered.

 In popular culture

 Evans' disappearance was the subject of a 2021 Crime+ Investigation podcast.
 The episode, titled The disappearance of Trevaline Evans: North Wales, was published as a part of the podcast series spin-off to the documentary show Murdertown.

-In 2023, a Channel 4 documentary, In the Footsteps of Killers, suggested a link between the disappearance and Christopher Halliwell, the double murderer of Sian O'Callaghan and Becky Golden-Edwards, though this was far from proven.
+In 2023, a Channel 4 documentary, In the Footsteps of Killers, suggested a link between her disappearance and Christopher Halliwell, the double murderer of Sian O'Callaghan and Becky Godden-Edwards, though this was unproven.